FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 ## Rollback Journal

-With this method of journalling, any time a process wants to change the data in the database Sqlite will make a copy of all of the pages that would be affected before the changes the and put them in the journal file.
-Once this copy has been made, it will then modify the main database file directly.
-If something were to go wrong before the change was complete, Sqlite would "rollback" by re-copying the pages it put in the journal file over any partial changes made to the main database file.
+With this method of journalling, any time a process wants to change the data in the database Sqlite will make a copy of all of the pages that would be affected.
+It then writes those pages into a "journal" file, typically next to where your database lives.
+Once the copy is made, the original database is updated.
+If something were to go wrong before the change was complete, Sqlite would "rollback" by re-copying the pages in the journal file over any partial changes made to the main database file.
 If a change is successful, it will either delete the journal file or just delete the contents in the journal file.